iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/ROBO_Head/[#028] [Repost] Key evidences provided to law enforcement department;famous streamer released after being acquitted of all charges.md

 Judging by NEKO's personality, I thought she would've have started a party right there at the main entrance

 **AbigaleJ**<br>
-Are you sure that her real-life personality in private is the same as the one during stream ROFL
+Are you sure that her real\-life personality in private is the same as the one during stream ROFL

 **Flower_Head**<br>
 \*Whisper\* TBH I kinda secretly hope it's the same...

 **C.Y.**<br>
 I have a friend's friend who was her classmate.
-From what he said, not as over-the-top as she is in streams, but indeed a very fun and playful person
+From what he said, not as over\-the\-top as she is in streams, but indeed a very fun and playful person

 **Andy_Roid**<br>
 Today the LED also only issued a brief statement.
 Seems like the investigation is truly going nowhere